Nov 22, 2024

 by Diane Lilli | Nov 11, 2021

-nurse holding covid vaccine Photo Source: (Justin Boggs/Ohio/Spectrum News1)
+A healthcare professional prepares a vaccine syringe from a vial.
+Photo Source: (Justin Boggs/Ohio/Spectrum News1)

 The U.S. Court of Appeals for the Fifth Circuit in Louisiana on Saturday stopped the new Biden vaccination mandate for large businesses, citing “grave issues.”